earlephilhower/third-party-ci-tools/monitoring/scoreboard/README.md

 Setup the config files.. alter the path in config.py to match the location of ci-scoreboard.conf.
 And update the ci-scoreboard.conf to have the right values for your gerrit account, keyfile, and mongodb server.
+Once edited, copy the file to /etc/ci-scoreboard/ci-scoreboard.conf.

 To run the server first init things with: